microsoft/WindowsAppSDK/specs/Deployment/MSIXPackageVersioning.md

 All tags have a long name (Option A) and a short (1-2 characters) name (Option C).

 Option C is used when Option A doesn't work due to package Name length restrictions.
-Currently WASddlm is the only instance using Option C.
+Currently WARddlm is the only instance using Option C.

 ## 2.4.
 Decision 4: Version Encoding